bamblebam/steganographinator/README.md

 # Steganographinator

+## What is Steganography?
+Steganography is the art of hiding a message inside another message.
+In our case, we will hide a text message inside an image.
+An image will most propably go unnotified, most of the people will not suspect a message hidden inside of an image.

 ## Objective :
 * To provide a WebPage which will allow you to upload an Image and Enter a Plain-Text Message associated with it while assigning a specific key value to it.
 * It will also allow you to extract the original text from the image while decoding the image provided you enter the correct key value associated with it.